Heavy Metal Poisoning: Toxicity and Human Health Effects

 Lead

 Lead exposure is still a major issue worldwide despite regulatory bans on leaded gasoline and paint.
-Old water city and home plumbing lines can be a source of lead as well.
+Legacy infrastructure remains a significant contributor to lead-related toxicity worldwide.
 Children exposed to lead may suffer developmental delays, learning disabilities, and behavioral problems.
 Adults can develop hypertension, kidney disease, and fertility problems.

 A major complicating factor is that lead hides in bones, sometimes for decades.
 Blood tests may show low levels, but under stress, illness, or pregnancy, stored lead can re-enter circulation.
 Pregnant women are particularly at risk: as calcium is mobilized from bones to support fetal growth, lead is released at the same time and crosses the placenta.
 This can impair the baby’s brain development and increase risks of miscarriage or low birth weight.